pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST maintain capability signal grounding and traceability throughout refinement, ensuring that capability signal associations:

 - are updated whenever capability candidates are revised and remain preserved throughout refinement;
-- remain semantically consistent with the current capability candidate definition and scope;
+- remain semantically consistent with the current capability candidate or final capability definition and scope;
 - support traceability from every final reported capability and classification to one or more capability signals.

 The LLM MUST NOT: